garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-storage-account.md

 ![Azure VM Architecture](../../../.gitbook/assets/azure-storage-account-architecture.png)

 Here, you will connect to a Storage Account from your DevBox.
 This would be done by setting up a bastion host that advertises the private routes to your DevZero network so that you can access the private service through network tunneling.
-You would also need to setup a DNS Private Resolver to access the Storage Account's Private Endpoint from your DevBox.
+You would also need to set up a DNS Private Resolver to access the Storage Account's Private Endpoint from your DevBox.

 ## Prerequisites

 Before you begin, follow the [Connecting to Azure](../../existing-network/connecting-to-azure.md) guide to set up the Bastion Host to access your private Azure services.

-## Existing Azure Storahe Account
+## Existing Azure Storage Account

 To connect to a Storage Account, ensure it is within the same **Resource Group** containing the Bastion Host.

-If the above criteria is followed then follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.
+Following the above criteria, follow the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide to access the DNS Private Zones.

 Now follow the below steps to access the Storage Account on your DevBox: